 “Oh that you had paid attention to my commandments!”

-This is a word not just for Israel in exile, Israel at the time of Isaiah.
+This was a hard word for Israel in exile, Israel at the time of Isaiah.

 We were rebels from God, but He called us to Him.

-We were outside the camp, but He welcomed us back in.
+We were outside the camp, but He went outside and brought us back in.

-We were dead in our sins, but He redeems us.
+We were dead in our sins, but He has redeemed us.

 The LORD.
 The Holy One of Israel.

-This is cause for joy!
+This is a cause for joy!
 What a hope we have, what a joy it is!

-* Thank You Lord for the hope we have in You.
+Thank You for the hope we have in You.

 Thank You that You have saved us, rescued us, restored and redeemed us – Even though we still have obstinate natures, stiff necks and stubborn brows.